panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 What I like about the `class` syntax in JavaScript is that being based on prototypes, when working with `class`-es you can completely forget about prototypes.

-## 7. The benefits of prototypal inheritance
+## 7. The benefits

-While prototypal inheritance might seem clumsy at first, when you get a good grasp of it you can see how easy and powerful it. *Objects inherit properties from objects* &mdash; what could be simpler?
+While prototypal inheritance might seem clumsy at first, when you understand it you could see its simplicity and possibilities. *Objects inherit properties from objects* &mdash; what could be simpler?

-Prototypal inheritance can even emulate the "classic" classes.
+First, prototypal inheritance can emulate the `classes` syntax.

-Also prototypes are memory efficient.
+Also, prototypes are memory efficient.
 Any newly created object is linked to the same implicit prototype object.

 For example, if your application has created 100 plain JavaScript objects of data &mdash; then all these objects inherit from the *same prototype object*.